Canada’s First Airmail Flight

 Peck’s flight was initially scheduled for June 22, 1918, but was postponed due to poor weather.
 Then, on the morning of June 24, 1918, Peck wound up his JN-4 Curtiss Canuck two-seater at Bois Franc Polo Grounds in Montreal and prepared for the flight.
 With his mechanic, Corporal C.W.
 Mathers, in the passenger seat carrying the bag of 120 letters, Peck lifted off at 10:12 a.m.
 Wind and rain were strong that day, forcing Peck to land to refuel in Kingston and Deseronto.
 Peck reached his destination, the Leaside Aerodrome in Ontario, at 4:55 p.m.

 At the time, it may have been puzzling to spectators that watched as Peck’s plane struggled to get off the ground.
-And it never flew above an altitude of 40 feet.
-The plane’s excessive weight was likely part of the reason it needed to stop and refuel twice.
+The plane never flew above an altitude of 40 feet.
+Its excessive weight was likely part of the reason Peck needed to stop and refuel twice.
 It wasn’t revealed until 1954 that the plane had secretly been weighed down by something illegal at the time – scotch!
 Alcohol was prohibited in Ontario since 1916, but one of Peck’s friends asked him to sneak him some on the now-historic flight.

 It’s interesting to note that the covers from this first airmail flight were incorrectly dated June 23.
 The special cachets created for the event read, “Inaugural Service Via Aerial Mail Montreal 23.6.1918.”